Pregnancy week 11: Week by week pregnancy guide

-Aren't you excited to find out about whether your baby can inhale and exhale now, or what's starting to form in his gums?
-As for you, mum, learn when you will find relief from fatigue and nausea you've been enduring!
+Excited to find out about whether your baby can inhale and exhale now?
+Plus, learn how you can get relief from fatigue and nausea you've been enduring so far!

 How Big is Your Baby?